sachin-v-k/Sachin-K/index.md

 # About me
-I'm a technical communicator (writer/editor) with 12+ years of experience.
-I have experience in, but not limited to:
+I'm a technical communications specialist (writer) with experience in, but not limited to:
+* information architecture
+* knowledge management
 * software/product documentation (guides, manuals, and handbooks)
 * business, operational, and technical procedures (instructions and job aids)
-* process flow modeling
+* process mapping
 * documentation standards (style & usage guides, glossaries, templates, and forms)
-* editing
+* technical editing
 * user experience (UX) writing

 In my previous career, I was a software developer; and I have a Bachelor's degree in Mechanical Engineering.